MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-how-to-create-journal-opening-balances.md

 10. Repeat the steps to import and post any other opening balances.

 > [!TIP]
-> You can use the same batch jobs to add opening balances whenever you register a new customer or vendor that you have done business with before but not registered in [!INCLUDE [prod_short](includes/prod_short.md)].
+> You can use the same batch jobs to add opening balances whenever you register a new customer or supplier that you have done business with before but not registered in [!INCLUDE [prod_short](includes/prod_short.md)].
 Just search for the relevant task, and then choose the relevant link.

 ## <a name="see-also"></a>See Also